jprost76/srvdvae/README.md

 # Efficicient posterior sampling for diverse super-resolution with HVAE prior

-This code is the official implementation of the paper.
+This code is the official implementation of the paper "Efficicient posterior sampling for diverse super-resolution with HVAE prior" ([arxiv](https://arxiv.org/abs/2205.10347)).

-It implements a method to perform diverse image super-resolution by
+It trains an encoder on top a pretrained VDVAE model in order to perform super-resolution.
+Due to the probabilistic nature of VDVAE, it enable us to sample efficiently diverse solutions to the super-resolution problem.

 ## Setup
 Initiate a python virtual environemnt and install the necessary packages